-First things first, you are reading this article because you are concerned about the effect of Coronavirus might have on you and your dependents.
+First things first, you are reading this article because you are concerned about the effect a Corona or corona type disease might have on you and your dependents.

 So, let’s be absolutely clear about three things,

 - The chances that you or one of your loved ones becomes infected is very small.
 We shall outline some of the reasons for believing this and some of the precautions you can take to make the chances even smaller.

 - A corona type (2019-nCoV) disease is NOT a pre-existing condition of any current policy.
 In the unlikely event of you or any of your dependents covered by your policy requires hospitalization the cost will be met by your plan.

 - Airline passengers on direct and connecting flights from affected areas are being screened for signs or symptoms of the disease caused by the Coronavirus.
 Outbound travel from affected cities in China is banned to restrict the spread of the disease and the consequent risk of an epidemic.